The 6-Step Process for Dealing with Employee Absenteeism

 - Employees who don’t feel recognized at work are twice as likely to say they intend to quit in the next year, while employees who are recognized are more loyal and engaged.

-- In today’s growing millennial workforce, up to 76 percent of millennials say they would leave a job if they didn’t feel appreciated.
+- In today’s growing millennial workforce, up to 76% of millennials say they would leave a job if they didn’t feel appreciated.

 - Only one in three workers in the U.S. “strongly agree” that they received recognition or praise for doing good work in the past seven days.